LukeBlunden/BookshelfdApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Features
+* Authentication implemented to allow for saving of books in read lists to database
 * Search for books and add them to a list of either read or want to read.

 ![image](https://github.com/user-attachments/assets/040792c5-f156-4614-bf19-7401acc03686)